hildomaclean/Quinoa_RS-ML_Yields_Prediction/README.md

-# Remote sensing and machine learning techniques for predicting yields of 25 quinoa accessions
+# Remote Sensing and Machine Learning for Predicting the Yields of 25 Quinoa Accessions